circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 CircleCI can run your tests in parallel, allowing you to validate your code more quickly.
 This document describes
-how to split tests into groups before running the tests.
+how to organize tests
+before running them.

 ## Overview